GabrielaSpace/P-NYTLibrary/README.md

 **To test how the project works you can follow the following link:**
 [GitHub Pages](https://pages.github.com/).

-Thanks for getting here. 	:handshake:
+Thanks for getting here. 	:handshake::sparkling_heart:

 ## 📫 How to reach me: